MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 [Poll a long running operation](https://github.com/microsoft/fabric-samples/blob/main/features-samples/fabric-apis/LongRunningOperation-Polling.ps1)

-1. Retrieve the operationId from [Update From Git](/rest/api/fabric/core/git/update-from-git) or [Commit To Git](/rest/api/fabric/core/git/commit-to-git) scripts
+1. Retrieve the operationId from the [Update From Git](/rest/api/fabric/core/git/update-from-git) or the [Commit To Git](/rest/api/fabric/core/git/commit-to-git) script.
 1. Call the [Get LRO Status](/rest/api/fabric/core/git/get-status) API every x seconds and print the status.

 ## Considerations and limitations

 * Git integration using APIs is subject to the same [limitations](./git-integration-process.md#considerations-and-limitations) as the Git integration user interface.
-* Service principal is not supported.
+* Service principal isn't supported.

 ## Related content